-Senior Ariel Porter, also a longtime Scribe reporter, is serving as the video editor, and Junior Abigail Pruett, an ICS Cross Cultural Media Communication student, is serving as assistant editor.
+Senior Ariel Porter, also a longtime Scribe reporter, is serving as the video editor.

 In addition to the Scribe’s student editors, Rachelle Baggett will serve as staff adviser and Matthew Broaddus will serve as faculty adviser to the Scribe staff.

 “The scribe reporters are a talented group of students,” Broaddus said.
 “We have great student leadership this year, and Rachelle will be a great addition to the team.”

 Students from any major can report for the Royal Scribe.
 Staff meetings are at 1 p.m.
 Tuesdays in EAC 440.
 Everyone is welcome.